abishekatp/notes/QC/105_SS_Quantum_Information.md

 * If each entry of the quantum state associates some probability value to some classical state, then why do we need a quantum state vector? we can just use the probabilistic state vector to represent a quantum state right?
 We will soon see that the operations that we can apply on quantum states is not same as that we can apply on probabilistic states.

 * You might have already noticed that quantum state vector can also have negative real number as a entry.
 This is because negative real number is also a valid complex number with imaginary part set to 0.
-These differences will create new possibilities of the operations that we can apply on the quantum systems(both theoretically and practically).
+These differences will create new possibilities of the operations that we can apply on the quantum systems(both theoretically and practically).(note: by practically I mean using qunatum physics as the base we can develop circuits which can physically represent these quantum operations similart to AND, OR, and NOT gates in classical world)

 ### Can we represent quantum state vector for system with more than two states